mdlacasse/Owl/README.md

 are more than welcome to join the project.

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
-In particular, if one is interested in comparing different withdrawal strategies, [FICalc](ficalc.app) is a more appropriate and elegant application that addresses this need.
+In particular, if one is interested in comparing different withdrawal strategies, [FI Calc](ficalc.app) is a more appropriate and elegant application that addresses this need.

 --------------------------------------------------------------------------------------